praneshr/react-diff-viewer/README.md

 ## Overriding Styles

 React Diff Viewer uses [emotion](https://emotion.sh/) for styling.
 It also offers a simple way to override styles and style variables.

+Below are the default style variables and style object keys.

 ```javascript